Comparing Wooden Pole Barn and Prefab Metal Barn Kits

 - RHINO buildings use 26-gauge Galvalume® steel cladding.
 Pole barn kits typically use thinner 29-gauge metal sheathing.

-- Steel barns never rot, creep, sag, or mold; wood barns do.
+- Steel pole barn kits never rot, creep, sag, or mold; wood barns do.

 In addition, maintenance varies dramatically between the two systems.